stanislawbartkowski/CivilizationREST/README.md

 | Success response | 200
 | Response data | The current board.
 If the board has not changed since the last call, returns empty string ""
 | Error response | Any other
-| Sample call | curl -X GET "http://localhost:8000/rest/civdata?what=2"
+| Sample call | curl -X GET -H "Authorization: Token 8ordddftj4dek3m3f9vkp826k8" "http://localhost:8000/rest/civdata?what=2"

 ### Initialize single player, training game
 This CivRest API call return in JSON format a list of all games registered.